johnthethird/samlr/README.md

+### MODIFIED to run under JRuby as well, utilizing the JSR-105 APIs to validate the SAML document

 ## Samlr [![Build Status](https://secure.travis-ci.org/zendesk/samlr.png)](http://travis-ci.org/zendesk/samlr)

 Samlr is a clean room implementation of SAML for Ruby.
 It's focused on implementing the service provider (SP) side rather than the identity provider (IdP).